 Biography

-Alan Taylor was an experienced winger and striker who joined Hull City in February 1984 following the end of his contract in Canada with NASL side Vancouver Whitecaps.
-He played an important support role to Colin Appleton’s Tigers as they attempted to win a second consecutive promotion out of the Third Division, only to fall a goal short of their target when needing a 3-0 win at Burnley in the last game of the season.
-He scored seven goals in his four months at the club, four of which were netted in the inaugural Associate Members’ Cup, in which City reached the final only to lose 2-1 to Bournemouth.
-His three League goals were all scored in City victories – a 3-1 win over Bournemouth, a 3-0 win over Preston and the only goal of a tight game against Exeter.
+Alan Taylor was an experienced winger and striker who joined Hull City in January 1984 following the end of his contract in Canada with NASL side Vancouver Whitecaps.
+He played an important support role for Colin Appleton’s Tigers as they attempted to win a second consecutive promotion out of Division Three, only to fall a goal short of their target when needing a 3-0 win at Burnley in the last game of the season.
+He scored seven goals in his four months at the club, four of which were netted in the inaugural Associate Members’ Cup that saw City reached the Final only to lose 2-1 to Bournemouth – this was Taylor’s last game for the Tigers.
+His three League goals were all scored in City victories – a 3-1 win over Bournemouth, a 3-0 win over Preston North End and the only goal of a tight game against Exeter City.
 At the end of the season Appleton had left and Taylor was not offered a longer contract by new boss Brian Horton.

 Details